World Breastfeeding Week 2021: Theme, Message, History, and Significance

 On the other side counselling for breastfeeding can help mothers to build confidence while respecting their individual circumstances and choices.
 It will also help women to overcome challenges they face, prevent feeding and care practices that can interfere with optimal breastfeeding including the provision of unnecessary liquids, foods, and breastmilk substitutes to infants and young children.

 Counselling may help to extend the duration of breastfeeding and promote exclusive breastfeeding which in turn benefit the health of babies.
-Some of the analysis also indicates that if exclusive breastfeeding increases that it could save the lives of around 820,000 children every year via generating the US $302 billion in additional income.

 Let us brief you that by several actors, skilled breastfeeding counselling can be provided including health care, lactation counsellors, peer support providers, in different settings like in health facilities or clinics through home visits or community programmes, etc.